Powdered milk is one of the essential survival foods to have stockpiled in case of an emergency.

 If you read the ingredients on powdered milk products, you’ll see that many of them include maltodextrin.
-Contrary to common belief, the maltodextrin is not added as a filler.
+Contrary to common belief, maltodextrin is not added as a filler.
 Rather, it binds with the fats in the milk and helps dry them out.
-The result is a better product which lasts longer.
+The result is a better product that lasts longer.

 Because DIY powdered milk can go bad so quickly – especially if you used fatty milk or are storing it in a warm environment – it might be smart to add some maltodextrin to your milk before drying.

 Based on various industry papers I read, maltodextrin should account for 3-15% of the final dry milk product.
 (1, 2, 3, 4, 5) That means adding approximately 1-7 teaspoons of maltodextrin per gallon of milk.
 Add it to the milk before drying.
 (It can be found on Amazon here.)

 *Fun fact: You can add maltodextrin to peanut butter to make peanut butter powder.

 Don’t Dry Milk Which Is About to Go Bad

 If you have milk that is about to go bad, you might want to dry it as a way of preserving it.
 Unfortunately, this is generally a bad idea.
 The milk might already have higher levels of harmful bacteria, and these could multiply during the drying process.
 If you want to save milk that is about to expire, it’s safer to freeze it instead.
 (Learn how to freeze milk)